How Much Do Cash Buyers Pay in North Carolina? (2026 Data)

 Let's break down each component:

-Real-World Example: NC's Median $375K Home
+Real-World Example: NC's Median $375K House

-Let's walk through the math on a home with a $375,000 ARV that needs $50,000 in repairs:
+Let's walk through the math on a house with a $375,000 ARV that needs $50,000 in repairs.
+These figures are illustrative.

 What Cash Buyers Pay by Property Condition